Love and Death

 Love and Death is a 1975 American comedy film written and directed by Woody Allen.
-It is a satire on Russian literature starring Allen and Diane Keaton as Boris and Sonja, Russians living during the Napoleonic Era who engage in mock-serious philosophical debates.
+It is a satire on the Golden Age of Russian literature starring Allen and Diane Keaton as Boris and Sonja, Russians living during the Napoleonic Era who engage in mock-serious philosophical debates.
 Allen considered it the funniest film he had made up until that point.